 Ancient Art and the Orchestra, A Homeschool Review

 This year my 5th and 8th grader are studying Ancient History, including Egypt, Greece and Rome.
-As an accompaniment to our studies and an integral part of our Morning Basket time, we are working through the Harmony Fine Arts Ancient Art and the Orchestra music and art plans for homeschool.
+As an accompaniment to our studies and an integral part of our Morning Basket time, we are working through the You ARE An ARTiST Ancient Art and the Orchestra music and art plans for homeschool.

 It’s a full year of music and art appreciation beginning with prehistoric art, a look at how the orchestra works, and also includes a wonderful overview of some of the world’s most famous composers – Vivaldi and Prokfiev to name just a few.

 In a nutshell, the study is divided like this:

 - Prehistoric Art